 - Messaging, product positioning, content

-- Creative playbook based on marketing campaign themes
+- Creative playbooks based on marketing campaign themes

-- Branding guide for master and product brands/logos
+- Branding guides for master and product brands/logos

 - Marketing research and trends